RecolorNeRF: Layer Decomposed Radiance Fields for Efficient Color Editing of 3D Scenes: Conclusion

 \section{Conclusion}

-RecolorNeRF is a simple and effective method to generate recolor photo-realistic images on-the-fly.
-However, there are still some limitations in the current method.
+RecolorNeRF is an effective method to generate recolored photo-realistic novel views.
 We are the first to propose a method to decompose neural radiance fields into multiple pure-colored layers for recoloring.
 The decomposed layer are jointly optimized with a learnable palette to produce more disjoint decomposition and more representative colors in the palette.
 The layers are then stacked with alpha blending to generate color radiance and render the final photo-realistic images.
-Recoloring a scene is as simple as altering the color in palettes.
+Recoloring a scene is as simple as altering the color in palettes. \paragraph{Limitations} The RecolorNeRF is only designed for overall color editing rather than instance-level editing.
+Since layer decomposition is merely based on colors, two different objects with similar colors will be decomposed into one layer.
+In this case, their color cannot be changed separately.
+Thus, one of the future improvements of RecolorNeRF is to incorporate semantics into layer decomposition.